Trump promises more outdoor rallies despite security risk – DW – 07/27/2024

 Shake up at Secret Service

-Secret Service Director Kimberly Cheatle acknowledged that the agency had failed in its mission of protecting high-profile politicians and stepped down from her position.
+Secret Service Director Kimberly Cheatle this week acknowledged that the agency had failed in its mission of protecting high-profile politicians and stepped down from her position.

 Cheatle told a congressional committee that authorities had known about a "suspicious individual" ahead of the shooting but were unable to track him down in time.